TitanDvd/generic_table/README.md

 </div>
 ```

 The `@generic_table` directive accepts two arguments.
-The first is the `FQCN` of table definition while the second is an array of possible arguments.
-All arguments passed to the initialization of `generic table` component will be exposed as argument of the event args in the `dispatchCallback` method implementation.
-In the example above you can see how by initializing the `generic table` with predefined values and thanks to generic table engine that exposes those values in the `dispatchCallback` we have the hability to set an initial state in the query builder and with the help of `injectParams` event we can update the value of the array key `tabView` to "keep in track" the nav-tab filter
+The first one is the `FQCN` of the table definition while the second is an array of possible arguments.
+All the arguments passed to the `generic table` component initialization will be exposed as a part of the event args in the `dispatchCallback` method implementation.
+In the above example you can see how by initializing the `generic table` with predefined values and thanks to generic table engine that exposes those values in the `dispatchCallback` we have the hability to set an initial state in the query builder and with the help of `injectParams` event we can update the `tabView` array key value to "keep track" of the the nav-tab filter

 ## IExportable
-If you need export all the queried registers you can use `IExportable` interface which declares ` public function onExport(ExportEventArgs $args) :  BinaryFileResponse|Response` method.
-When you implements this interface a `bootstrap warning button with a SVG cloud` shows up in the top-right corner of the table.
-System does not handle the export for you, but make it much more easier.
+If you need export all queried registers you can use `IExportable` interface which declares the `public function onExport(ExportEventArgs $args) :  BinaryFileResponse|Response` method.
+When you implement this interface a `bootstrap warning button with a SVG cloud` appears in the top-right corner of the table.
+The system does not handle the export for you, but it makes it much easier.
 Once you have the `public function onExport(ExportEventArgs $args) : BinaryFileResponse|Response` implemented you only needs to `return $args->export();`

 ```php
 // Example